The Model Viewer macro of the ADOIT Enterprise Architect for Confluence enables you to display an ADOIT model as an interactive image in Confluence.

 With the Model Viewer macro, you can display your model as an interactive image on your Confluence page.

-To zoom in/out of the model displayed in the model viewer, click the "+" and "-" buttons.
+To zoom in/out of the model displayed in the model viewer, click the "+" and "-" icons.

-To reset the zoom level of your model image, so that the complete model can be seen within the Model Viewer macro bounds, click the "FIT" button.
+To reset the zoom level of your model image, so that the complete model can be seen within the Model Viewer macro bounds, click the "Fit" arrow icon.

-To open the corresponding Model in ADONIS / ADOIT, click the "Show in ADONIS / ADOIT" button on the right below the model viewer.
+To open the corresponding model in ADOIT, click the "Open in ADOIT" button on the right below the model viewer.

-To refresh your model image manually to synchronize its content with your ADONIS / ADOIT instance, click the refresh button on the right above your model viewer.
+To refresh your model image manually to synchronize its content with your ADOIT instance, click the refresh button on the right on top of your model viewer.
+A refresh is needed for example, if the model language of the macro has been changed.

-To get additional information about the model's objects as tooltips, click on the objects.
+To get additional information about the model's objects as tooltips, directly click on the objects.